sarahgartenmann/Coursera_Getting_and_Cleaning_Data_AssignmentWeek4/CodeBook.md

 ### Generating a second, independent tidy dataset containing average of each variable for each activity performed by each subject

-Using the `group_by()` command, the "alldata_meanstd_actnames" dataframe was grouped first by the variable "Subject_ID" and then by the variable "Activity_Name".
-Using the `summarise_all()` command, the mean of each variable for each activity performed by each subject was calculated.
-After ungrouping the dataframe using the `ungroup()` command, the rows were arranged by the variable "Subject_ID" and then by the variable "Activity_ID" using the command `arrange()`.
-The resulting dataframe was named "alldata_tidy", the dimensions of which are summarised in the table below
+Using `group_by()`, the "alldata_meanstd_actnames" dataframe was grouped first by the variable "Subject_ID" and then by the variable "Activity_Name".
+Using `summarise_all()`, the mean of each variable for each activity performed by each subject was calculated.
+After ungrouping the dataframe using `ungroup()`, the rows were arranged by the variable "Subject_ID" and then by the variable "Activity_ID" using `arrange()`.
+The resulting dataframe was named "alldata_tidy", and the table below lists the number of observations and variables it contains.

 | R Object Name            | No. Observations | No. Variables |
 | ------------------------ | ---------------- | ------------- |